-The Wastewater Division of Public Works operates, maintains, and repairs 123 miles of wastewater (sewer) mains, over 3,600 maintenance holes, six wastewater pump stations.
+The Wastewater Division of Public Works operates, maintains, and repairs 123 miles of wastewater (sewer) mains, over 3,600 maintenance holes, and six wastewater pump stations.
 The pump stations convey wastewater to King County's Wastewater Treatment Plants.

 Wastewater is the used water that enters the wastewater system via sinks, toilets, showers, washing machines, drains, and other fixtures.
-It is mostly water, but also contains phosphorous, nitrogen, fats, oils, grease, pathogens, and solids.
+It is mostly water but also contains phosphorous, nitrogen, fats, oils, grease, pathogens, and solids.
 Kirkland’s wastewater system is separate from the stormwater system, which captures water through storm drains and the natural environment.
 Stormwater does not go to a treatment plant like wastewater; it travels into our streams, rivers, and finally into Lake Washington.

 There are two sewer districts within the city limits of Kirkland.
 The Northshore Utility District provides wastewater service to the northern, more recently annexed part of the City while Kirkland Public Works provides service to the southern portion.
 The Northshore Utility District can be reached at 425-398-4400.
 This map shows the approximate boundaries of the different water and sewer districts(PDF, 10MB) that serve Kirkland.

 There are 11,202 private side sewer connections to the City's main.
-If you would like the City to check for an as-built for a particular property within Kirkland's sewer area, use Our Kirkland service portal or call 425-587-3800.
+If you would like the City to check for an as-built for a particular property within Kirkland's sewer area, use the Our Kirkland service portal or call 425-587-3800.

 Keep your drains fat-free!